english/speculation/README.md

 # Speculation [![Build Status](https://travis-ci.org/english/speculation.svg?branch=master)](https://travis-ci.org/english/speculation)

 A Ruby port of Clojure's `clojure.spec`.
-See [clojure.spec - Rationale and Overview](https://clojure.org/about/spec).
-All advantages/disadvantages for clojure.spec should apply to Speculation too.
 This library is largely a copy-and-paste from clojure.spec so all credit goes to Rich Hickey and contributors for their original work.

+See [clojure.spec - Rationale and Overview](https://clojure.org/about/spec) for a thorough outline of the problems clojure.spec (and thus Speculation) was built to address and how it addresses them.
+As a brief summary, Speculation allows you to write predicate specs (nothing to do with RSpec!) which enable:

+* declarative data validation and destructuring
+* error reporting
+* runtime method instrumentation, argument checking and stubbing
+* generative testing

 ## Project Goals